IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 - cd into the scripts folder. `cd scripts/`
 - run `sudo chmod 755 ./webapps.sh` to make the script executable
-- run `./webapps.sh` to deploy the apps to your DHIS2 instance
+- run `sudo ./webapps.sh` to deploy the apps to your DHIS2 instance
-- Enter the required keys as prompted (You may not be prompted if the keys are found in the [.env](./national/.env) file)
+- Enter the required keys as prompted.
+(You may not be prompted if the keys are found in the [.env](./national/.env) file)

-*This process will take a few minutes to complete as the apps are built and deployed*
+*This process will take a few minutes to complete as the apps are built and deployed.*